Logo

 George Carlin began to achieve prominence as a film actor with a major supporting role in the 1987 comedy hit Outrageous Fortune, starring Bette Midler and Shelley Long; it was his first notable screen role after a handful of previous guest roles on television series.

-In 1991, George Carlin had a major supporting role in the film The Prince of Tides, which starred Nick Nolte and Barbra Streisand, portraying the gay neighbor of the main character's suicidal sister.
+In 1991, George Carlin had a major supporting role in the film The Prince of Tides, which starred Nick Nolte and Barbra Streisand, as the gay neighbor of the main character's suicidal sister.

 In 1993, Carlin began a weekly Fox sitcom, The George Carlin Show, playing New York City taxicab driver George O'Grady.

-George Carlin later explained that there were other, more pragmatic reasons for abandoning his acting career in favor of standup.
+George Carlin later said that there were other, more pragmatic reasons for abandoning his acting career in favor of standup.

 In 2001, George Carlin was given a Lifetime Achievement Award at the 15th Annual American Comedy Awards.